benjaminran/benjaminran.github.io/index.md

 ---
 layout: page
 title: About
-description: This page describes me.
+description: This is the About page.
 ---
-## Hello World
+## Parked
-Not much interesting here yet.
+This is a placeholder.